Skip to Header Skip to main content Skip to footer

 ProArts Consortium

-The BAC is a member of the Professional Arts Consortium, an association of seven higher education schools and colleges in the Boston area that focus on the visual and performing arts.
-BAC students may be eligible to enroll in courses offered by other ProArts members, which includes Berklee College of Music, The Boston Conservatory, Emerson College, Massachusetts College of Art and Design, New England Conservatory, and the School of the Museum of Fine Arts at Tufts.
+The Professional Arts Consortium (ProArts) is an association of seven neighboring Boston institutions of higher education dedicated to the visual and performing arts.
+Its members include Berklee College of Music, The Boston Architectural College, the Boston Conservatory at Berklee, Emerson College, Massachusetts College of Art and Design, New England Conservatory, and School of the Museum of Fine Arts at Tufts.
+These ProArts institutions promote the interconnectivity of the arts through expanded opportunities for its members.

 Help from Your Advisor